baptistebriel/biggie/README.md

 # biggie
 Biggie is a JavaScript application boilerplate written in ES6 based on [bigwheel](https://github.com/bigwheel-framework), a minimalist framework from [Jam3](http://www.jam3.com/).

-Be sure to check out the full [documentation](https://github.com/bigwheel-framework/documentation) for bigwheel before you're getting started.
+> :exclamation: Be sure to check out the full [documentation](https://github.com/bigwheel-framework/documentation) for bigwheel before you're getting started.

 ## Getting Started